whg-training/whg-training-resources/docs/bioinformatics/exploring_gene_annotations_in_bash/exploring_genes_in_bash.md

 This will take a minute or two to run - it's a big file!

-This should help see how the pipeline combines together.
 :::

 Ok - the output is not really useful because of all the metadata.
 Let's use `grep -v` to get rid of it: